rajabzz/digikala-crawler/README.md

 ```

 ## Running The Crawler
-The following command runs the `comment` spider and saves the output in `results.jl`.
+The following command runs the `comment` spider and saves the output in the `results.jl` file.
 ```bash
 $ scrapy crawl comment -o results.jl
 ```